Information about how Derwen College approaches teaching young people with special educational needs

 Functional Skills Links – one in each pathway area to support the delivery and assessment of functional maths and English.

-Makaton Local Tutors – in addition to our Senior and Regional Tutors we have one trained local tutor in each pathway area to ensure consistency in use of Makaton.
+Makaton Local Tutors – in addition to our Senior and Regional Tutors we have one trained local tutor in each pathway area to ensure consistent use of Makaton.

 Digital Practitioners – one in each pathway area to provide support and inspiration for the creative use of ILT with our students.